Understanding Lung Cancer

 Lung cancer remains difficult to treat, especially because many patients are diagnosed in later stages.
 This means that overall survival rates remain discouraging.
 It’s important to know, though, that survival rates are only averages and can’t predict the outcome for any one patient.

 Signs of hope: Survival rates have risen substantially over the past decade.
-Among patients whose cancer is caught before it has spread from where it started, more than half survive five years or longer.
+Among patients whose cancer is caught before it has spread, 61% survive five years or longer.
+Researchers at the Knight Cancer Institute are working on new ways to treat lung cancer.
+Depending on your condition, you may qualify for one of our clinical trials.

 Lung cancer types